Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Biographies

 \section{Biographies}

-{K{\"{U}}R{\c{Ş}}AT TEKBIYIK [StM'19] (tekbiyik@itu.edu.tr) is pursuing his Ph.D. degree in Telecommunication Engineering at Istanbul Technical University and is also Wireless Systems and Machine Learning Engineer at Assia Inc.\\
+{K{\"{U}}R{\c{Ş}}AT TEKBIYIK [StM'19] (tekbiyik@itu.edu.tr) is pursuing his Ph.D. degree in Telecommunications Engineering at Istanbul Technical University and is also Wireless Systems and Machine Learning Engineer at Assia Inc.\\

 G{\"{U}}NE{\c{Ş}} KARABULUT KURT [StM'00, M'06, SM'15] (gunes.kurt@polymtl.ca) received her Ph.D. degree in electrical engineering from the University of Ottawa, Ottawa, ON, Canada, in 2006.
 She is with Polytechnique Montréal.
-She also serve as an Associate Technical Editor of IEEE Communications Magazine.\\
+She is also an adjunct research professor at Carleton University.
+Gunes is currently serving as an Associate Technical Editor of the IEEE Communications Magazine and a member of the IEEE WCNC Steering Board.\\

 AL\.{I} RIZA EKT\.{I} received his Ph.D. degree in Electrical Engineering from Department of Electrical Engineering and Computer Science at Texas A\&M University in 2015.
-He is currently an assistant professor at Balikesir University and also senior researcher at TUBITAK BILGEM.\\
+He is with Grid Communications and Security Group of Electrification and Energy Infrastructure Division at Oak Ridge National Laboratory.\\

 HALIM YANIKOMEROGLU [F] (halim@sce.carleton.ca) is a full professor in the Department of Systems and Computer Engineering at Carleton University, Ottawa, Canada.
 His research interests cover many aspects of 5G/5G+ wireless networks.
 His collaborative research with industry has resulted in 39 granted patents.
 He is a Fellow of the Engineering Institute of Canada and the Canadian Academy of Engineering, and he is a Distinguished Speaker for IEEE Communications Society and IEEE Vehicular Technology Society. }